A guide to in-state vs out-of-state tuition

 Ways to pay in-state prices if you’re out-of-state

-Regional discount: Some neighboring states or regions have a “tuition reciprocity agreement” that lets you get a get a discount at their colleges; these are also known as “academic common markets.”
+Regional discount: Some neighboring states or regions have a “tuition reciprocity agreement” that lets you get a discount at their colleges; these are also known as “academic common markets.”
+Contact the school’s financial aid or admissions office to see if you qualify.”

 School incentive: If a state school wants you to attend (due to sports or academic excellence), they might offer you an in-state tuition as an incentive to go there.